tudorelu/pyjuque/README.md

 ### Indicators
 At `pyjuque/Indicators`.

-Started implementing the Indicators module which currently contains some indicators from `pyti`;.
+Started implementing the Indicators module which currently contains some indicators from pyti.
+Undergoing integration with [pandas_ta](https://github.com/twopirllc/pandas-ta).

 The thinking is that this module should allow us to easily and quickly compute any of the hundreds of indicators out there and to use them in strategies & backtesting.
 Should seamlessly connect to the **Strategies** module.